BretStateham/AzureLabs/VMIntro/HOL.md

 	![2016VHDSize](images/2016vhdsize.png?raw=true "VHD Size")

-1. Once the first drive is successfully attached, repeat the process to attach a second drive.
+1. Once the first drive is successfully attached, **repeat the process to attach a second drive**.
 These two drives will be used to store the SQL Server database files, logs and backups.
 Once you are done, there should be a total of three drives on the sqlvm1 virtual machine.

 	![2018SQLVM1Drives](images/2018sqlvm1drives.png?raw=true "SQLVM1 Drives")

-1. While still on the sqlvm1 dashboard page, click the "CONNECT" button along the bottom.
+1. While still on the sqlvm1 dashboard page, click the **"CONNECT"** button along the bottom.

 	![2020ConnectToSQLVM1](images/2020connecttosqlvm1.png?raw=true "Connect to SQLVM1")

 1. You will see an informational message from the portal instructing you to open the .rdp file when prompted.
-Click OK to clear the message:
+Click **OK** to clear the message:

 	![2030RDPInfoMsg](images/2030rdpinfomsg.png?raw=true "RDP File Informational Message")

-1. Then, when prompted, open the RDP file:
+1. Then, when prompted, **open the RDP file**:

 	![2040OpenRDPFile](images/2040openrdpfile.png?raw=true "Open the RDP File")

-1. You may see a prompt about the publisher not being able to be verified, if you do click "Connect":
+1. You may see a prompt about the publisher not being able to be verified, if you do click **"Connect"**:

 	![2050RDPPublisherVerification](images/2050rdppublisherverification.png?raw=true "RDP Publisher Verification")